openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/launcher/dlsdk_launcher_readme.md

 * `gpu_extensions` (path to extension *.xml file with OpenCL kernel description for gpu).
 * `bitstream` for running on FPGA.

-Beside that, you can launch model in `async_mode`, enable this option and provide the number of infer requests (`num_requests`), which will be used in evaluation process.
+Beside that, you can launch model in `async_mode`, enable this option and optionally provide the number of infer requests (`num_requests`), which will be used in evaluation process.
+By default, if `num_requests` not provided or used value `AUTO`, automatic number request assignment for specific device will be performed
-For multi device configuration async mode used automatically.
+For multi device configuration async mode used always.
 You can provide number requests for each device as part device specification: `MULTI:device_1(num_req_1),device_2(num_req_2)` or in `num_requests` config section (for this case comma-separated list of integer numbers or one value if number requests for all devices equal can be used).

+**Note:** not all models support async execution, in cases when evaluation can not be run in async, the inference will be switched to sync.
 ## Specifying model inputs in config.

 In case when you model has several inputs you should provide list of input layers in launcher config section using key `inputs`.